By Dr. Mercola

 According to the Organic Consumers Association, whose current "Coming Clean Campaign" aims to clean up the organic personal care product industry, the word "organic" is not properly regulated with personal care products as it is with food products, unless the product is certified by the USDA National Organic Program.4

 In fact, some "organic" beauty products contain only a single-digit percentage of organic ingredients.
 Some brands use ingredients that were simply derived from natural sources but are highly processed and contain synthetic and petrochemical compounds.

 When it comes to the labeling of cosmetics and body care products, it's kind of a free-for-all.

-In a report released on March 14, 2008, the OCA found at least one toxic, cancer-linked chemical in over 40 percent of products that call themselves "natural."
+In an OCA report released on March 14, 2008, at least one toxic, cancer-linked chemical was found in over 40 percent of products that call themselves "natural."

 Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), and Ammonium Laurel Sulfate (ALS)